The 2018 What’s in a Name? Challenge

 This is my favorite Reading Challenge and the one I have done every year since it first started.

-The Tenth Annual What’s in a Name Challenge
+The Eleventh Annual What’s in a Name Challenge

 Charlie at The Worm Hole hosts this one.

 For the What’s in a Name Challenge participants are asked to read books whose titles fit a selection of categories.
 It’s not a huge commitment and I usually manage to check off most of the categories randomly without even trying.
 There are usually a couple of categories that I end up needing to actively search for a book but that’s always a fun search and I’ve found some real gems along the way.
-This year I picked up both Drinking in America and Tender at the Bone: Growing Up at the Table at least partly because of this challenge
+This year I picked up both The Disappearing Spoon and The Blue Castle at least partly because of this challenge

 The challenge runs from January to December.
 During this time you choose a book to read from each of the following categories.
 (Examples of books you could choose are in brackets – translations and other languages most definitely count!):

 - The word ‘the’ used twice (The Secret By The Lake; The End Of The Day, The Curious Incident Of The Dog In The Night-Time)

 - A fruit or vegetable (The Guernsey Literary And Potato Peel Pie Society; The Particular Sadness Of Lemon Cake)

 - A shape (The Ninth Circle, The Square Root Of Summer, Circle Of Friends)

 - A title that begins with Z – can be after ‘The’ or ‘A’ (Zen In The Art Of Writing; The Zookeeper’s Wife, Zelda)